syncfusion-content/uwp-docs/uwp/Smith-Chart/Legend.md

 ## VisibilityOnLegend

-To limit the number of series to be displayed in the chart, use the *VisibilityOnLegend* property as shown in the below code example.
+To limit the number of series to be displayed in the chart, use the ** property as shown in the below code example.

 {% tabs %}